What is a shared appreciation mortgage?

 Key takeaways

-- A shared appreciation mortgage is a type of home loan in which you exchange a portion (share) of your home's appreciation for a lower interest rate.
+- A shared appreciation mortgage is a type of home loan in which you exchange a portion (share) of your home’s appreciation for a lower interest rate, down payment or closing cost help or money to help repair the property.

-- This type of loan isn't readily available.
-It might be an option if you need to modify your existing mortgage.
+- This type of loan isn’t readily available.
+It might be an option if you’re buying your first home or need to modify your existing mortgage.

 - Rather than look for a shared appreciation loan, you can lower your interest rate in other ways, including with a higher credit score and down payment.

 A shared appreciation mortgage is a unique home financing arrangement.
-It isn’t a common option today, although some variations of it still exist in certain loan modification situations.
+It isn’t a common option today, although some variations of it still exist in certain homebuyer programs and loan modification situations.
 Here’s what to know.

 What is a shared appreciation mortgage?

-A shared appreciation mortgage (SAM) is a type of home loan that grants a portion of the home’s appreciation to the mortgage lender in exchange for a below-market interest rate.
-You, as the borrower, benefit from a lower monthly payment, and the lender receives a share of the profit, known as contingent interest, when the home is sold.
+A shared appreciation mortgage (SAM) is a type of home loan that grants a portion of the home’s appreciation to the mortgage lender in exchange for a below-market interest rate, down payment or closing cost help or funds to help make home repairs.
+You, as the borrower, benefit from a lower monthly payment or reduced upfront costs, and the lender receives a share of the proceeds when the home is sold.

-While a SAM can help you afford a home thanks to the lower rate, if your home’s value increases significantly, you might wind up owing the lender more in shared appreciation than what you owe on the mortgage.
+While a SAM can help you afford a home, it’s risky.
+If your home’s value increases significantly, you might wind up owing the lender more in shared appreciation than what you owe on the mortgage.

 How do shared appreciation mortgages work?